Voicing Identity: Cultural Appropriation and Indigenous Issues

 Ebook - ePub

 Written by leading Indigenous and non-Indigenous scholars, Voicing Identity examines the issue of cultural appropriation in the contexts of researching, writing, and teaching about Indigenous peoples.
-This book grapples with the question: who is qualified to engage in these activities and how can this be done appropriately and respectfully?
+This book grapples with the questions of who is qualified to engage in these activities and how this can be done appropriately and respectfully.

 Bringing together contributors with diverse backgrounds and unique experiences, Voicing Identity will be of interest to students and scholars studying Indigenous issues as well as anyone seeking to engage in the work of making Canada a model for just relations between the original peoples and newcomers.